David Crane, MD

 As I explain to physicians in my courses, understanding the cellular biology is non-negotiable.
 Any practitioner can inject platelet-rich plasma.
 Not every practitioner understands what those platelets actually do-how they activate growth factor cascades, recruit stem cells, modulate inflammatory cytokines.
 I teach regenerative medicine principles to physicians and advanced practitioners across the country and internationally.
 I believe in making the science accessible without oversimplifying it.

 That same commitment to precision informs how I treat patients.
-Every injection is guided by ultrasound.
+Every injection is guided by ultrasound or fluoroscopy-and often both-for maximally specific, targeted delivery of medicine to exactly the right structure.
 Every treatment plan is tailored to the specific pathology.
 There are no cookbook protocols in my practice.
 When I teach, I'm not selling a treatment-I'm explaining the biology.
 And when I treat a patient, I'm applying that same intellectual rigor.

 Active in Exosome Research and Regenerative Medicine Innovation